What are some cute relationship goals?

 Your goal or homework is to write a little thank-you note and post it on the fridge or put it somewhere the other person will easily see it.

-You can also use these awesome free “compliment your partner” printable to leave cute sayings for your partner.
+You can also use these awesome free “compliment your partner” printables to leave cute sayings for your partner.

 2. Communicate, communicate and communicate again